lpasqualone/toast-site-clone/README.md

 **Challenges I Faced**
 * Creating the mega menu was a new learning, and a challenge to align properly with the navbar so as not to break other parts of the navigation
 * The magazine section was interesting to format - I didn't like how it looked with a  flex-wrap method, so created a slider for the tablet and mobile sizes instead.
 * Creating the mobile dropdown is not usually a challenge, but I found that when I created the mega menu, it broke the usual system for how I would create a mobile menu.
 This required seeking out alternative plans to fix this issue.
+For this project, for the time being, I was only able to *visually* create the mobile menu icon.

+  For future growth, a goal is to solve this problem further to make a complex, functional mobile menu as well.

 **What I know**
 * Creating dropdown navigation bar